Do you ever wonder how folks celebrate Christmas around the world?

-Romania is another country where there is a goat tradition associated with Crăciun, as Christmas is known here.
-The carol will have at least one person who is dressed as a goat, who is known as Capra.
+Romania is another country with a goat tradition associated with Crăciun, as Christmas is known here.
+The carol will have at least one person dressed as a goat, who is known as Capra.
 The goat will dance and jump around and engage in all kinds of mischief.
 Merry Christmas is wished as Crăciun fericit in Romanian.

 Russia Christmas Celebration

 Russia always has a reputation for having a unique tradition, and they don’t seem to miss the chance on Rozhdestvo (Christmas in Russian).
 In fact, the Russians celebrate Christmas an entire two weeks after December 25th – on January 7th.
 The Russians wish each other Merry Christmas by saying ‘S Rozhdestvom’.